 Your phone leaves a data trail that is stored with the service provider and indicates the last time you attempted to place a call—even if the call didn’t go through.
 As you are moving through an area, your phone will switch from tower to tower.
 This can help emergency personnel know your general location even if you can’t get a signal on your cell phone.
 However, this can only work if emergency personnel know your service provider.
 Be sure to share this information with any emergency contacts and include it in your emergency kit.

 Next, as I mentioned in my article 8 lessons learned during a real disaster, even if you are not able to call, you can still sometimes send and receive text messages.
 Text messages use a lot less bandwidth to send out than a phone call.
 So if the network is extremely congested (it ALWAYS is after a disaster) or partially damaged, you might still be able to get some (SMS) text messages out.
 I would NOT send multimedia texts (ie. pics) or group texts, as these obviously need more bandwidth.
 But a brief text to your emergency contact might be able to make it through.

 Higher ground will improve your chances of finding a signal.
 RF (radio frequency) signals are line of sight.
 Things like hills, mountains, etc can block signals.
 In addition, man-made objects like metal and concrete buildings can also play havoc and deflect or distort RF waves.
 Walk into a metal building and see how your signal drops or is reduced.

 So the higher and more clear your area, the better your chances of finding a signal.

-For about $50, there is a low profile antenna (pictured here) you can attach to the roof of your vehicle that will boost your cell phone signal.
+There is a low profile antenna (pictured here) you can attach to the roof of your vehicle that will boost your cell phone signal.
 This is great to have in very rural or mountainous areas.